codeface-io/LSPService/README.md

 I use mainly the [Swift language server (sourcekit-lsp)](https://github.com/apple/sourcekit-lsp) as my example language server, and LSPService is itself written in Swift. **But in principle, LSPService runs on macOS and Linux and can connect to all language servers**.

+The LSPService package itself comprises very little code because it heavily leverages [Vapor](https://github.com/vapor/vapor) and I extracted much of what it does into [SwiftLSP](https://github.com/flowtoolz/SwiftLSP) and [FoundationToolz](https://github.com/flowtoolz/FoundationToolz).

 ## Why?

 The [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) is the present and future of software development tools.
 But leveraging it for a tool project turned out to be difficult.

-For instance, I want to distribute a developer tool via the Mac App Store, so it must be sandboxed, which makes it impossible to directly deal with language servers or any other "tooling" of the tech world.
+For instance, I distribute [a developer tool](https://apps.apple.com/app/codeface/id1578175415) via the Mac App Store, so it must be sandboxed, which makes it impossible to directly deal with language servers or any other "tooling" of the tech world.

 So I thought: **What if a language server was simply a local web service?** Possible benefits:

 * **Editors don't need to install, locate, launch, configure and talk to different language server executables.**
   * Today's tendency of each editor needing some sort of "extension" or "plugin" developed for each language in part defeats [the whole idea](https://langserver.org/) of the Language Server **Protocol**.
 LSPService aims to solve that by centralizing and abstracting away the low level issues involved in leveraging language servers.
-* **On macOS, apps that require no other tooling except for LSP servers can be sandboxed and probably even be distributed via the App Store.**
+* **macOS apps that require no other tooling except for LSP servers can be sandboxed and even be distributed via the App Store.**
 * In the future, LSPService could be a machine's central place for managing and monitoring LSP language servers, possibly via a local web frontend.
 * Even further down the road, running LSPService as an actual web service unlocks interesting possibilities for remote inspection and monitoring of code bases.